zhu-lingjie/haproxy/README.md

 # haproxy
 Create an haproxy with ansible

-> If you want to try out this on your own
+> If you want to try out this on your own, you will need:
 - vagrant
 - virtualbox
 - internet connection (for downloading the box)

-> For production
+> For production, you will need:
-- require an ansible envrionment only
+- just an ansible envrionment